ADNRs/Parallelization-of-smallpt/README.md

 ## Experiment

-You can repeat the whole experiment by running `./run.sh` under the root directory, or just repeat the experiment of a single version you are interested in by running `<version>/run.sh`.
+You can reproduce the whole experiment by running `./run.sh` under the root directory, or just reproduce the experiment of a single version you are interested in by running `<version>/run.sh`.

 The experiment results running on I5-7500 and GTX 1060 are stored in `<version>/<version>.txt`.
 Under FP32, the fastest version is OpenCL, and the speedup relative to the base version is ~21x.
 Under FP64, the fastest version is CUDA, and the speedup relative to the base version is ~2.6x.
 It is worth noticing that the OpenCL version has ~1.3x speedup compared to the CUDA version under FP32.